misakidebugged/CovVaxine-Info/README.md

+(OOOOOF THIS WAS A MESS...
+I mean the app works but really wasn't following the MVVM guidelines, seriously lol nevermind this 😅)

 # CovVaxine-Info
 Luc Misaki Makelele here with a Simple Jetpack Compose Android App Template.
 This is a WIP and was made for the GADS 2021 Community Project.